by Bill Rhetts, MA

 The Bible makes it clear, that “For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast” (Ephesians 2:8-9).

-No matter how solid the doctrine may be in a sermon.
+No matter how solid the sermon may be.
 If you end it with a sinner’s prayer, that attenuates the sermon.

 If a doctor misdiagnosed you, he could be sued, or disbarred for medical malpractice.
 If an attorney gave you bad legal advice, he could be sued, or disbarred for legal malpractice.
 Then could you imagine the eternal damage done by many pastors and Christians, who have committed this theological malpractice?